cdldl/Crypto-Signal/README.md

 This means that we would hold a position of one day.
 In that scenario, we should carefully consider transaction costs and spread before making a trade.

-The feature ret7 can provide an annual Sharpe Ratio of 6.29.
+The feature ret7 can provide an annual Sharpe Ratio of 6.29 before transaction costs and spread.
 The mean p-values of these indicators are available once you go through the code.
 The lowest p-value means that the value is statistically significant.
 In this paper, a p-value lower than 0.5 has more chances to be accurate.
 The mean R Squared is 0.5457959.